jinh-tech/random_facts/README.md

 * A web app will open in your browser.
 Enter a topic and click on generate video.
 * A video along with some data will appear in the browser after 30 to 120 sec.
 Inisde the repo, a new folder with the name `data/output/{DateTime}_{Topic mentioned in prompt}` will be created.
 Inside this folder, the final video will have the name `video_with_audio_subtitles.mp4` and will be present alongside other intermediate data.

 ## Technical Details

-Below we mention the technical details about our project.
+Here is a step-by-step overview of the technical workflow in our project:

+1. User Input via Streamlit
-1. The streamlit frontend takes input from the user.
+   The Streamlit frontend accepts input from the user, specifying the topic.

+2. Information Retrieval with Tavily
-2. Using the topic and existing prompt, we query [Tavily](https://tavily.com/) to receive a fact(text) about the topic and a video description(text).
+   Based on the provided topic, we query [Tavily](https://tavily.com/) to retrieve relevant information.

+3. Output Generation with Mistral
+   We call Mistral, which generates a JSON output containing two elements:
+   - Fact (text): A textual fact about the topic.
+   - Video Description (text): A description for the video.

+4. Text-to-Audio Conversion with LMNT
-3. We convert the fact(text) into audio using [LMNT](https://www.lmnt.com/).
+   The fact text is converted into an audio voiceover using [LMNT](https://www.lmnt.com/).

-4. We use [Segmind](https://www.segmind.com/) to generate 2 images based on the fact that was generated earlier.
+5. Dynamic Prompt Creation by Mistral
+   Mistral dynamically generates text-to-image (txt2img) prompts based on the fact text, which will be displayed in the video.

+6. Image Generation with Segmind
+   Using the txt2img prompts, we generate two images with [Segmind](https://www.segmind.com/).

+7. Video Creation with MoviePy
-5. Using [Moviepy](https://zulko.github.io/moviepy/), we stich the images into a short video with effects like ZoomIn and FadeIn.
+   The generated images are stitched into a short video using [MoviePy](https://zulko.github.io/moviepy/), with visual effects such as ZoomIn and FadeIn.

-6. We combine the audio and add subtiles to the video created in the previous step by using [Moviepy](https://zulko.github.io/moviepy/) again.
+8. Final Video Enhancements
+   The audio voiceover is combined with the video, and subtitles are added using [MoviePy](https://zulko.github.io/moviepy/) once again.